frnikho/Area/documentation/BUILD-AND-RUN.md

 #### Prerequisites

-- Fill the 'example.env' in mobile directory and rename it in '.env'.
+- Fill the `example.env` in mobile directory and rename it in `.env`.
 - Specify your JAVA SDK directory :
 1. Go to ./mobile/android/
-2. Create 'local.properties' file
+2. Create `local.properties` file
     ```shell
     $ touch local.properties
     ```